d0rnkernsky/COMP4102-Project/README.md

 Daniil Kulik 101138752

 #### Title:
-Panorama creation with subsequent manual object removal
+Panorama creation with subsequent objects removal

 #### Summary:
 The ultimate goal of this project is to create a tool that can produce panoramas from 4-5 images.
 Subsequently, a user will be able to choose an object to remove from the panorama.
 This project will work with two computer vision problems: (1) image stitching to produce a panorama and (2) inpainting.